ZijieJin/scFusion/README.md

 `docker run -v XXX:/data --rm jzj2035198/scfusion python /usr/local/src/scFusion-1.1/scFusion.py -f /data/testdata/ -o /data/testout/ -b 501 -e 800 -s /data/hg19StarIndex/ -t 20 -g /data/hg19.fa -a /data/ref_annot.gtf`

 The `XXX:/data` means you map the XXX folder to /data, so all your files and directories in XXX can be found in /data.

+## About the annotation file

+The annotation file (\*.gtf) may have different format, so making scFusion be compatible with all the formats is difficult. 'gene_name' is the gene name indicator in the annotation, and 'gene_type' or 'gene_biotype' are the gene type (pseudo gene or LncRNA).
+The annotation file containing only chr1-chrY can work best with scFusion.

 ## Note
 For non-academic use, please email Prof. Xi (ruibinxi@math.pku.edu.cn)